shardsofblue/virginia-court-data/final-memo.md

 ![Percent difference](bits_bobs/bar_graphs/adjusted_percent_diff.png)

-Finally, the five most populous counties all showed sentence disparities in which black people served longer sentence times than white people.
+Finally, the five most populous counties — each at more than 10,000 people — all showed sentence disparities in which black people served longer sentence times than white people.
 Percent difference:
 * Richmond: 56
 * Norfolk: 48
 * Henrico: 44